 I offer counselling in a safe and confidential environment where I can help you explore your thoughts and feelings to gain understanding and to help you move forward in a positive way.

-As a Relational Integrative Counsellor I take an holistic approach - where we not only look at the presenting problems but also explore your past and present and your future hopes.
+As a Relational Integrative Counsellor I offer an holistic approach guided by your own specific needs.
+As such we look at the present, explore your past experiences and how that might influence how you approach things in the here and now with a view to achieving your future hopes.
 I will help you to develop a true understanding of your difficulties and how to move forward.
 Using an integrative approach means bringing together compatible elements from CBT (cognitive behavioural therapy), person-centred and relational psychodynamic approaches, tailoring this to each individual's needs.
 Counselling is about being truly listened to in a non-judgmental way but can also be creative and fun.
-Counselling is a collaborative process between client and counsellor, not a programme dictated by me.
-We go at a pace that suits you and the number of sessions varies.
+Counselling is a collaborative process between client and counsellor, and is very much geared to your own needs.
+We go at a pace that suits you and the number of sessions you have is up to you.

 You may or may not be familiar with counselling so initially we have a session to talk through the counselling process and for you to start to share the issues that are concerning you.
 If you feel that I am the right person to help you then we will work together to set some goals which we review regularly as the sessions progress.